 Part of the Brain Injury Team

-Kate is a solicitor and specialises in cases where adults have suffered brain injuries due to negligence.
+Kate is a senior solicitor and specialises in cases where adults have suffered brain injuries due to negligence.

 Kate completed her law degree at the University of Limerick in 2010 and also holds a Masters degree in Criminology and Criminal Justice from University College Dublin.
 Following her legal studies, she worked as a court reporter in Australia.

 She completed her training at a personal injury firm in London and joined Bolt Burdon Kemp as a newly-qualified solicitor in November 2016.

 Kate manages her own cases and works closely with Suzanne Trask and Ipek Tugcu on complex and high-value brain injury cases.
 She has a particular interest in representing patients who have suffered surgical errors and delays in diagnosis of disorders or events directly affecting the brain (such as brain tumour or stroke), as well those who have suffered brain infections (such as encephalitis).
 She is a supporter of the Encephalitis Society and fundraises for them.

 She also continues to assist clients who have suffered injuries from negligence involving cancer and surgical errors.
 During her legal training, she gained experience on issues involving wills and probate and has drawn on her knowledge in this area when acting on behalf of families who have sadly lost a loved one.